Vyral/base-template/_posts/2018-06-06-why-you-shouldnt-put-too-much-emphasis-on-a-zestimate.md

 {% include pullquote.html %}

 So, be careful how much emphasis you put on a Zestimate, because the truth is it could be way off.
-In fact, studies show that Zestimates can be off by 15% to 25%.&nbsp;
+In fact, studies show that Zestimates can be off by 15% to 25%.

-**If you are thinking of putting your home on the market, you need to call a professional such as myself** so we can fill you in on the latest market trends and highlight all of your home’s features so you’re not leaving money on the table when you list it.&nbsp;
+**If you are thinking of putting your home on the market, you need to call a professional such as myself** so we can fill you in on the latest market trends and highlight all of your home’s features so you’re not leaving money on the table when you list it.

 If you have any other questions about determining your home’s value or are thinking of buying or selling a home soon, please feel free to reach out to me.
-I would be glad to help you.&nbsp;<br>&nbsp;
+I would be glad to help you. <br>